School aged children

 ||||||||

-To reduce the spread of infectious illnesses within schools, students can:
+To reduce the spread of infectious illnesses within schools, students and guardians should:

 ||||||||